Waterwheel Design for Hydro Energy

 The Pitchback Water Wheel Design is a variation on the previous overshot waterwheel as it also uses the gravitational weight of the water to help rotate the wheel, but it also uses the flow of the waste water below it to give an extra push.
 This type of waterwheel design uses a low head infeed system which provides the water near to the top of the wheel from a pentrough above.

-Unlike the overshot waterwheel which channelled the water directly over the wheel causing it to rotate in the direction of the flow of the water, the pitchback waterwheel feeds the water vertically downwards through a funnel and into the wheel just below the top causing the wheel to rotate in the opposite direction to the flow of the water above.
+Unlike the overshot waterwheel which channelled the water directly over the wheel causing it to rotate in the direction of the flow of the water, the pitchback waterwheel feeds the water vertically downwards through a funnel and into the bucket below causing the wheel to rotate in the opposite direction to the flow of the water above.

-The advantage of this is that the efficiency of the waterwheel design is greatly increased to over 80% of the waters energy as it is driven by both the weight of the incoming water and by the force or pressure of water directed into the buckets from above, as well as the flow of the waste water below.
-The disadvantage though of an pitchback waterwheel is that it needs a slightly more complex water supply arrangement directly above the wheel called the "pentrough".
+The result is that the efficiency of the waterwheel design is greatly increased to over 80% of the waters energy as it is driven by both the gravitaional weight of the incoming water and by the force or pressure of water directed into the buckets from above, as well as the flow of the waste water below pushing against the buckets.
+The disadvantage though of an pitchback waterwheel is that it needs a slightly more complex water supply arrangement directly above the wheel with chutes and pentroughs.

 Breastshot Water Wheel Design